Editor: Catriona Menzies-Pike

-Dr Kate Fagan is the Director of the Writing and Society Research Centre.
+Dr Kate Fagan (Chair) is the Director of the Writing and Society Research Centre.
 She is a Senior Lecturer in Literary Studies at Western Sydney University and an award-winning poet and songwriter, whose most recent book First Light (Giramondo) was short-listed for the NSW Premier’s Literary Awards and the Age Book of the Year Award.
 She is a former editor of How2, the eminent U.S.-based journal of contemporary poetry and poetics.
 Her album Diamond Wheel won the National Film and Sound Archive Award for Folk Recording and she supported Joan Baez on her 2013 tour of Australia/NZ.

 Dr Anne Jamison is a feminist literary and cultural critic with a research focus on nineteenth-century Irish and, more recently, Australian women’s literature.
 She is currently Senior Lecturer in Literary Studies in the School of Humanities and Communication Arts, as well as Deputy Director of the Writing and Society Research Centre.